 Multitasking can create bad habits and hurt your ability to learn and process information.
 Think about the selective attention theory.
 When the brain receives stimuli, it has to decide whether or not it is going to focus on those stimuli.
 When you train your brain to hop between tasks with wildly different stimuli, you are making it harder for the brain to choose a focus for a long period confidently.

 You also make it harder for your brain to learn (aka remember) the information that you are processing and to apply that knowledge to other situations.

 In 2006, a psychologist named Russell Poldrack at the University of Texas-Austin performed a study to assess our ability to learn while multitasking.
 While initial results appeared to show that both groups learned the information, brain scans showed otherwise.
 In the study, Poldrack says that “even if distraction does not decrease the overall level of learning, it can result in the acquisition of knowledge that can be applied less flexibly in new situations.”

 This could mean you remember a fact about a president but may have a harder time recalling and putting it into context when discussing other elements of that president’s life.

 Science shows that multitasking can reduce your ability to store information long-term and apply it to different contexts.
 Further research shows that you can undo the negative effects of multitasking with mindfulness.

 Mindfulness is essentially the opposite of multitasking.
-Instead of trying to drive, eat, apply makeup, and text at the same time, you remain very focused on what you are doing in the present moment.
+Instead of trying to drive, eat, apply makeup, and text simultaneously, you remain very focused on what you are doing in the present moment.
 You quiet your thoughts to the point where you are not even thinking of doing another task.
 You are simply living in the present and bringing all of your awareness to the task (or exercise) at hand.

-Some of the ways you can practice mindfulness is by meditating, practicing yoga, or simply focusing on one task at a time.
+Some of the ways you can practice mindfulness are by meditating, practicing yoga, or simply focusing on one task at a time.